Sheriff's Office Divisions

 our department mission.

-The Sheriff's Department provides a number of regular
+The Sheriff's Office provides a number of regular

 services to the public concerning concealed pistol